howtographql/howtographql/content/backend/graphql-go/6-authentication.md

 </Instruction>

 Let's talk about what the code above does:
 * GenerateToken function will be used whenever we want to generate a token for a user.
-We save username in the token claims and set the token expiration time to 5 minutes later.
+We save username in the token claims and set the token expiration time to 24 Hours later.
 * ParseToken function will be used whenever we receive a token and want to know who sent the request.

 ## User SignUp and Login Functionality <a name="user-signup-and-login-functionality"></a>